jfoadi/clusteringMA52109/MY_NOTES.md

 # cluster_maker

-Cluster maker is the PACKAGE, its a folder (cluster_maker) containing python modules
+cluster_maker is the PACKAGE, its a folder containing python modules

-Each .py file inside it are modules with specific responsibilities.
+Each .py file inside it are the modules with specific responsibilities.
 This is a typical modular architecture: each file contains a set of related functions, and the package combines them together.

 | Module                          | What it does                                                     |
 |---------------------------------|------------------------------------------------------------------|